hirenhk15/ga-learner-dst-repo/README.md

-## Data Science Projects
+## Statistics and Data Analysis

-This is the collection of GreyAtom Data Science projects.
+This is the collection of codes of statistics and data analysis.
-The folders in this repository will cotain files required for the project:

-* **Data:** This folder will contain the required data.
-* **Notebook:** This folder will contain jupyter notebook.